-- 1. Clean motor shaft and hub of drive roller.
+- 1. Clean Motor Shaft and Hub of Drive Roller.
 Apply anti-seize to shaft. - 2.
-Insert key in motor shaft. - 3.
-Insert motor into hub, lining key on shaft with the key-way in the hub.
+Insert Key in motor shaft. - Insert Motor into hub, lining key on shaft with the Key-Way in the hub.
 Do not use a hammer on housing flange; damage of this nature to the motor will void warranty.
-Use a soft blow or rubber hammer to apply force to end of motor. - 4.
-Tighten set screws.
+Use a Soft Blow or Rubber Hammer to apply force to end of Motor.
+To ensure proper installation, there should be approximately 3/16" of a gap between the face of the Motor and the end of the Hub. - Secure Motor to bracket with Carriage Bolts and Nuts. - 5.
+Apply a small amount of threadlocker to the threads of the Socket Cap Bolts and tighten.